pschiffe/docker-borg/README.md

 **SSHFS_IDENTITY_FILE** - path to ssh key

-**SSHFS_GEN_IDENTITY_FILE** - if set, generates ssh key pair if *SSHFS_IDENTITY_FILE* is set, but the key file doesn't exist.
-4096 bits long rsa key will be generated.
-After generating the key, the public part of the key is printed to stdout and the container stops, so you have the chance to configure the server part before running first backup
+**SSHFS_GEN_IDENTITY_FILE** - if set, generates ssh key pair if *SSHFS_IDENTITY_FILE* is set and the key file doesn't exist.
+After generating the key, the public part of the key is printed to stdout and the container stops, so you have the chance to configure the server part before creating the first backup